Orthogonal-Research-Lab/Developmental-Incongruities-and-Heterochrony/Developmental-Incongruity-Heterochrony.md

   <img width="294" height="288" src="https://user-images.githubusercontent.com/38323286/62408137-5d2eb580-b589-11e9-9352-5d783e1b50f4.png">
 </p>

 __Figure 7__.
 Expression tree with TSMs using 2-D layered embryo.
 Tree extends radially from the center of the main sphere (embryo), and a bifurcation in the tree results in a tissue (color-coded by layer).
 A differentiation tree [26] is constructed by sorting each tissue at each level and the relative expansion and contraction of each tissue spheres.
+See [this YouTube video](https://youtu.be/DjGTeOIUPcM) for more information.

 ### Discussion
 In this paper, the theory of heterochrony has been advanced and a mechanism for the genomic expression of systematic growth has